knative/serving/sample/thumbnailer/README.md

 kubectl get ing
 ```

-Sometimes the newlly deployed app may take few seconds to initialize.
+Sometimes the newly deployed app may take few seconds to initialize.
 You can check its status like this

 ```
 kubectl -n default-ela get pods